Missing Utah College Student Mackenzie Lueck Reportedly Had Two Sugar Daddies

 Police have already run out of ways of determining who the individual was that was inside the car Lueck went to on the night that she disappeared.
 Now, law enforcement is asking that person to come forward with any information they have about the students current whereabouts.

-“We have exhausted all avenues of determining that information, and want to ask this person to please call us,” said Salt Lake City assistant Police Chief Tim Doubt on Tuesday.
+“We have exhausted all avenues of determining that information, and want to ask this person to please call us,” said Salt Lake City Assistant Police Chief Tim Doubt on Tuesday.

 Police Chief Doubt also noted that law enforcement is also taking into account the type of relationships Lueck had prior to her disappearance and is not overlooking her online activity, according to USA Today.